manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 :class:`.Sphere`.
 A :class:`~holopy.scattering.scatterer` object
 contains information about the geometry (position, size, shape) and optical properties (refractive index) of the object that is scattering light.
-We've defined a spherical scatterer with radius 0.5 microns, center of mass at x=4, y=4, z=5 microns, and index of refraction 1.59.
+We've defined a spherical scatterer with radius 0.5 microns and index of refraction 1.59.
 This refractive index is approximately that of polystyrene.
-The scattered light will be collected at a detector, which is frequently a digital camera mounted onto a microscope.
+We place the sphere's center of mass at x=4, y=4, z=5 microns, according to the HoloPy :ref:`_coordinate_system` The scattered light will be collected at a detector, which is frequently a digital camera mounted onto a microscope.
 Our detector is defined as a 100 x 100 pixel array, with each square pixel of side length .1 microns.

 After having defined our scatterer and our detector, we need to tell HoloPy something about our illumination setup.
 We are going to be using red light (wavelength = 660 nm in vacuum) polarized in the x-direction to illuminate a scatterer immersed in water (refractive index = 1.33).
-Refer to :ref:`units` and :ref:`coordinate_system` if you're confused about how the wavelength and polarization are specified.
+Refer to :ref:`_units` and :ref:`_coordinate_system` if you're confused about how the wavelength and polarization are specified.

 After getting everything ready, the actual scattering calculation is straightforward: